Dr. Shayla Woodard

 In order to comply with state law, starting November 5, 2025, Newport News Public Schools students will not be allowed to use cell phones from the start of the school day to the end of the day, including during lunch and transition periods between classes.

-NNPS supports cell-phone free education by ensuring that the use of cell phones and personal electronic communication devices does not interfere with teaching and learning or with maintaining a safe and orderly environment during the school day.
-Our policy restricts the use of cell phones and personal electronic devices from the opening bell-to-dismissal bell in elementary, middle and high schools.
+NNPS supports cell phone-free education by ensuring that the use of cell phones and personal electronic communication devices does not interfere with teaching and learning or with maintaining a safe and orderly environment during the school day.
+Our policy restricts the use of cell phones and personal electronic devices from the opening bell to dismissal bell in elementary, middle and high schools.

 The difference from last year’s policy will be that high school students will not be allowed to use their cell phones during their lunch periods.
 The policy will be enforced at all schools within the division.